MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 up where you left off on connection drops—this ensures that no data is lost in the subscription process, and avoids the need for re-snapshotting the data.

-Read more about durable subscriptions in the page on [time travel queries](/transform-data/patterns/time-travel-queries/#durable-subscriptions).
+To learn more about durable subscriptions, see [Time travel queries](/transform-data/patterns/time-travel-queries/#durable-subscriptions).

 ## Privileges